seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 **CAPULET**
 Mass, and well said; a merry whoreson, ha!
 Thou shalt be logger-head.
-Good faith, ’tis day:
+Good faith, 'tis day:
 The county will be here with music straight,
 For so he said he would: I hear him near.